Sangat Singh Gilzian

 Sangat Singh Gilzian (15 February 1953) is an Indian politician and a member of INC. In 2017, he was elected as the member of the Punjab Legislative Assembly from Urmar.

 Constituency

 He won the Urmar Assembly Constituency on an INC ticket, he beat the member of the Punjab Legislative Assembly Arbinder Singh Rasulpur of the Shiromani Akali Dal by over 14954 votes.
-Currently, he is Labour Minister in Punjab Government headed by Chief Minister Charanjit Singh Channi.
+He was Labour Minister in Punjab Government headed by Chief Minister Charanjit Singh Channi.